 Green breadsticks (bread dough with green food coloring)

 If you have never learned how to make Corned Beef, now is your chance.
 It is never too late to create new memories for your family.
 I have been making this Corned Beef recipe for years and it is without a doubt a tradition in our family.
 Make this St. Patrick’s Day a special one by making this Corned Beef.
-After the crazy year we’ve had, it’s important to keep traditions like this alive.
+It is so important to keep traditions like this alive.
 May God Bless this world, Linda.